Temporal large-scale intermittency and its impact on the statistics of turbulence: Direct numerical simulations

 In the course of this work, we will associate the statistics of the oscillating simulations with the statistics of simulations at various constant injection rates $\xi(t) = \alpha\xi_0$.
-An ensemble of 23 simulation on a $512^3$ grid with $\alpha$ linearly spaced between $0.05$ and $2.14$ ($R_\lambda$ between 60 and 120) allows us to cover all of the injection rates reached by the oscillating simulations.
-An extension of 3 simulations on a $1024^3$ grid with $\alpha \in \{4, 9, 18\}$ ($R_\lambda$ between 134 and 173, each lasting $41\, T_\mathrm{int}$) will help us in the last part of this study to reproduce features of high-Reynolds-number turbulence that we observe in the oscillating simulations.
+After the transient, these simulations become approximately statistically stationary.
+An ensemble of 23 simulations on a $512^3$ grid with $\alpha$ linearly spaced between $0.05$ and $2.14$ ($R_\lambda$ between 60 and 120) allows us to cover all of the injection rates reached by the oscillating simulations.
+An extension of 3 simulations on a $1024^3$ grid with $\alpha \in \{4, 9, 18\}$ ($R_\lambda$ between 134 and 173, each lasting $41\, T_\mathrm{int}$) will help us in sections~\ref{sec:dynamical_effects} and \ref{sec:fluct_diss_ens} to model features of high-Reynolds-number turbulence that we observe in the oscillating simulations.
+A separate set of higher-Reynolds-number simulations is described and analyzed in section~\ref{sec:higher_Re} in order to evaluate the Reynolds number dependence of our results.